-The Workplace Center, in partnership with the Rhode Island Department of Children, Youth and Families, and Rhode Island College School of Social Work, joined providers and other researchers in Rhode Island as part of an Administration for Children & Families/U.S. Department of Health and Human Services funded project to develop services that build relational competencies, self-efficacy and empowerment among young people transitioning out of foster care to the adult world of work and evaluate the impact of the services on educational and vocational outcomes.
-This project has been selected as one of seven finalists for the 2018 Innovations in American Government Award by the Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University.
+The Workplace Center, in partnership with the Rhode Island Department of Children, Youth and Families, and Rhode Island College School of Social Work, joined providers and other researchers in Rhode Island as part of an Administration for Children & Families/U.S. Department of Health and Human Services funded project to develop services that build relational competencies, self-efficacy, and empowerment among young people transitioning out of foster care to the adult world of work and to evaluate the impact of the services on educational and vocational outcomes.
+This project was awarded the 2018 Innovations in American Government Award by the Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University.

 Strategies to Promote the Transition to Work for Youth from Foster Care Los Angeles World of Work Curriculum

 Career Development and Employment Support for Youth Served by the Child Welfare System

-Funded by the Annie E. Casey Foundation, this project partnered with three child welfare jurisdictions (Baltimore, New York City and Rhode Island) to promote the uptake of performance standards informed by the most current evidence base related to career development for young people in foster care and evaluated the effectiveness of strategies to build the capacity within the foster care workforce to support young people in career development and employment.
+This project partnered with three child welfare jurisdictions (Baltimore, New York City, and Rhode Island) to promote the uptake of performance standards informed by the most current evidence base related to career development for young people in foster care and evaluated the effectiveness of strategies to build the capacity within the foster care workforce to support young people in career development and employment.

 Allied Healthcare Training Initiative

 Peer Providers in Social Service Agencies: Creating Work Settings for Mutual Support

-Several Workplace Center projects have been implemented that set in place, and evaluate the effectiveness of, evidence-based strategies that promote the employment of peer providers on treatment teams in mental health agencies.
+Several Workplace Center projects set in place, and evaluated the effectiveness of, evidence-based strategies that promote the employment of peer providers on treatment teams in mental health agencies.
 Peers are defined as people with mental health conditions who are without professional credentials but have experience with the mental health system.

 Addressing Poverty through Social Work Practice

 The purpose of this project was to expand the capacity of the social work profession to include economic well-being as an essential part of a holistic response to issues caused by poverty.
-In partnership with the Council on Social Work Education, the Center drafted a resource guide to help educational programs integrate this approach into generalist practice.
+In partnership with the Council on Social Work Education, the Center drafted a resource guide to help educational programs integrate this approach into a generalist practice.